 Prior Year Significant Governance Issue Responsible Officer Action taken Current status and further action required Health and Safety No adequate Health & Safety monitoring programme in place to ensure services are fulfilling their requirements.
 Executive Manager - Human Resources A schedule of health and safety audits and inspection has been agreed, but the process to monitor completion of planned activity and any associated recommendations remains in development.
 This has been significantly delayed initially due to COVID and then by lack of resources.
 New team members are progressing well with training and it is anticipated that inspections can resume in the autumn following completion of the training.
 Ongoing Progress will be monitored by Internal Audit with further updates to be provided to the Audit Committee.
 Business Continuity Some services also identified which have not yet developed a Business Continuity Plan (BCP), and other services which have a BCP in place but it is out of date.
 Executive Manager - Governance & Law Although options have been identified for BCP's these have not yet been taken forward.
 This was initially due to staff resources being diverted to responding to the COVID-19 pandemic, however although there has now been some more progress recently, the recommendations remain outstanding Ongoing Progress will be monitored by Internal Audit with further updates to be provided to the Audit Committee.
 EU Funding compliance There is no formal framework to specifically mitigate the risks associated with EU Funding compliance.
-Corporate Management Team Whilst there are the expected project level systems and controls in place, there is an absence of a specific comprehensive control framework for EU funding compliance.
-The Council is liasing with the Scottish Government to identify the appropriate remedy for funding received that could be considered non-compliant.
-Ongoing Management are still awaiting final clarity from the Scottish Government.
-Once this is received then any actions will be formed into an action plan as required, supported by internal audit.
-Compliance with Financial Regulations An internal audit review highlighted unsatisfactory internal controls and compliance with Financial Regulations with regard to cash handling in community health and social care settings.
+Corporate Management Team This prior year audit recommendation related to European funding programmes, and in the absence of likely future EU funding has meant a broad framework is no longer required.
+Complete Compliance with Financial Regulations An internal audit review highlighted unsatisfactory internal controls and compliance with Financial Regulations with regard to cash handling in community health and social care settings.
 Director of Community Health and Social Care An action plan was developed to address the serious control deficiencies identified in the internal audit review.
 Work is ongoing to implement the recommendations made by internal auditors.
 Ongoing Progress will be monitored by Internal Audit with further updates to be provided to the Audit Committee.

 Prior Year Significant Governance Issue Responsible Officer Action taken Current status and further action required Partnership working Orkney & Shetland Valuation Joint Board Serious flaws in the governance arrangements of the Orkney and Shetland Valuation Joint Board were identified in prior year external audit reports.
 Issues included unlawful decision-making and breaches of the Procurement (Scotland) Regulations 2016, which occurred during the 2021/22 financial year.
 The external auditor concluded that the Board did not have appropriate arrangements in place to secure Best Value.
 Chief Executive / Executive Manager - Finance The Board has committed to making improvements and addressing the weaknesses in the Board's governance arrangements.
 An Action Plan was prepared to address the external audit recommendations which was approved by the Board in March 2021.
-Ongoing 4 of the 12 recommendations for improvement remain outstanding.
-A further update on progress is due to be presented to the Board at its meeting in June 2023.
-Procurement and Use of Consultants An internal audit review highlighted serious control deficiencies with regard to procurement compliance and the commissioning of consultancy services Director of Corporate Services The Council has developed a Procurement Project action plan to address the serious deficiencies identified in the internal audit reviews.
-Ongoing The work required to keep pace with changes in legislation, regulations and best practice and to address the audit recommendations has been slow due to a lack of available resources and competing priorities for staff in Corporate Services.
-Resources have been allocated from the Council's Change Programme Management Office in order to establish a project to drive the work forward.
+All actions are now considered complete.
+Complete All recommendations for improvement have been implemented.
+Procurement and Use of Consultants An internal audit review highlighted serious control deficiencies with regard to procurement compliance and the commissioning of consultancy services .
+Director of Corporate Services The Council has developed a Procurement Project action plan to address the serious deficiencies identified in the internal audit reviews.
+Progress on the action plan was reported to Audit Committee in May 2023, and in September 2023, the Council approved the revised Contract Standing Orders and updated Procurement Strategy.
+Ongoing The remaining actions set out in the action plan will continue to be prioritised and a further update is due to be presented to Members at the next committee cycle.